michaelruocco/fantasy-football/README.md

 ./gradlew clean build
 ```

-## Starting the backend service locally
+## Starting the api service locally

 To start up the service on your local machine you can run: